XavierHarkonnen/DocMark/doc/DocMark_Documentation.md

 }
 ```

 TODO: Choose or design a language for the macros.
+The scripting syntax for these functions and variables should be as C-like as possible.

 ### Built-In Macros